 Baykeeper advocated for permit improvements that included requiring that sand and mud dredged up from the Bay be used to restore wetlands and protect shorelines from sea level rise.
 In addition, we recommended that whenever possible, the dredged materials should not be dumped deep in the ocean—an outdated and wasteful disposal method.
 We also urged the Board to immediately phase out dredging methods that kill endangered species of fish.

 San Francisco Bay is a dynamic and shallow water body that rapidly fills shipping lanes, marinas and harbors with sand, silt and mud.
 Each year, three to four million cubic yards of sediment—or enough to fill the Transamerica Building ten times—is dredged from the Bay.
-Two methods are used: suction dredges, which vacuum the sediment off the Bay floor, and clamshell buckets, which grab sediment much in the way a backhoe would dig a pit.
+Two methods are used: hydraulic dredges, which vacuum the sediment off the Bay floor, and clamshell buckets, which grab sediment much in the way a backhoe would dig a pit.

 From 2000 to 2012, about 50 million cubic feet of sediment was dredged from the Bay, about 7.5 million cubic yards of which was deposited 55 miles outside the Golden Gate in a site referred to as the Deep Ocean Disposal Site.
 The remainder was either dumped within the Bay or used to build up areas along the Bay to facilitate habitat restoration projects.